-- (a) Figure 2 (activity diagram) and Figure 3 (sequence diagram) illustrate the normal processing scenario of the File Transfer and Acknowledgement Protocol as implemented by the MSATS B2B Handler. - (b) The diagrams above illustrate the default behaviour of Participant Gateways and the MSATS B2B Handler. - (c) The activities and decision points from Figure 2 that are involved in this scenario are highlighted in blue.

-(d) The steps which must be followed in a normal processing scenario, from the perspective of the Initiator, are as follows (where the step numbers equate to the steps in the sequence diagram):
+- (a) Figure 2 (activity diagram) and Figure 3 (sequence diagram) illustrate the normal processing scenario of the File Transfer and Acknowledgement Protocol as implemented by the MSATS B2B Handler. - (b) The diagrams above illustrate the default behaviour of Participant Gateways and the MSATS B2B Handler - (c) The activities and decision points from Figure 2Error!
+Reference source not found. that are involved in this scenario are highlighted in blue. - (d) The steps which must be followed in a normal processing scenario, from the perspective of the Initiator, are as follows (where the step numbers equate to the steps in the sequence diagram):

 Step 1: The Initiator must use reasonable endeavours to first check that the Recipient Participant is not Stopped (see Section 5.4.3 for the description of this term).
 If the Recipient is not Stopped the Initiator must transfer the Initiator's Message to the Initiator's MSATS B2B Handler Inbox.
-The Initiator must ensure that the Message is sent initially as a file with a ".tmp" extension, and renamed with a ".zip" extension upon completion of the copy process.
+The Initiator must ensure that the Message is sent initially as a file with a ".tmp"